SumiSastri/dev-blogs/docs/computer-code/part3-storing-and-accessing-data.md

 A code compiler takes information from the interpreter like peices of a jigsaw to put the bigger picture together.
 In this case all the features of the code that enable the package to deliver the end user the service required.

+Once again, compilers are language specific.
+Java uses compilers like Javac, while JavaScript uses compilers like Babel, Webpack and ESBuild.

 ## What is code transpiling?

 Transpiling is a further process once code has been compiled to re-compiling the code from one language or code format into another code format or language.
 You can think of it as a translation service of one code format to another.